 \section{Introduction}

-The minimum covariance determinant (MCD) estimator \citep{rousseeuw1985multivariate} and its subsequent extensions have been widely adopted for robust estimation of multivariate location and scatter and outlier detection.
+The minimum covariance determinant (MCD) estimator \citep{rousseeuw1985multivariate} and its subsequent extensions have been widely adopted for robust estimation and outlier detection.
 This estimator identifies a subset of a predetermined size from an $n \times p$ multivariate data matrix, aiming for the smallest possible determinant of the reduced sample covariance matrix.
-MCD rose in popularity after the introduction of the computationally efficient fast minimum covariance determinant (FastMCD) algorithm \citep{rousseeuw1999fast}.
-FastMCD has found broad applications in finance, econometrics, engineering, the physical sciences, and biomedical research \citep{hubert2008high,hubert2018minimum}.
-The minimum covariance determinant estimator is statistically consistent and asymptotically normal \citep{butler1993asymptotics,cator2012central}.
-Recent extensions to the MCD paradigm include a kernelized version \citep{schreurs2021outlier} for nonelliptical data and a cell-wise version \citep{raymaekers2023cellwise} for robustness against cell-wise outliers.
+MCD gained popularity following the introduction of the computationally efficient fast minimum covariance determinant (FastMCD) algorithm \citep{rousseeuw1999fast}.
+FastMCD has found broad applications in fields such as finance, econometrics, engineering, the physical sciences, and biomedical research \citep{hubert2008high,hubert2018minimum}.
+The MCD estimator is statistically consistent and asymptotically normal \citep{butler1993asymptotics,cator2012central}.
+Recent extensions to the MCD paradigm include a kernelized version \citep{schreurs2021outlier} for non-elliptical data and a cell-wise version \citep{raymaekers2023cellwise} for robustness against cell-wise outliers.

 In the univariate case \citep{rousseeuw2005robust}, the MCD problem can be exactly solved in $O(n\log n )$ arithmetic operations.
-Unfortunately, computation becomes much more challenging in the multivariate setting.
-FastMCD is essentially a greedy block minimization algorithm, providing a locally optimal solution for the nonconvex, combinatorial optimization problem of minimizing the subsample covariance determinant.
-Given its greedy nature, FastMCD can be trapped by local minima.
-Therefore, proper initialization is crucial, particularly as the proportion of outliers or the dimensionality of the data grows.
-Naive random initialization falters in these circumstances. \cite{hubert2012deterministic} propose a deterministic initialization strategy called deterministic minimum covariance determinant (DetMCD) that relies on six different initializations for $\mu$ and $\Sigma$.
-This ensemble strategy can greatly outperform random initialization in robustness and speed when the proportion of outliers is high.
-However, recent work by \cite{zhang2023fast} demonstrates that using the trimmed subset induced by the notion of projection depth \citep{zuo2000general} is conceptually simpler, computationally faster, and even more robust.
-This is likely due to the fact that asymptotically, projection depth and MCD induces the same elliptical decision region \citep{zuo2000structural}.
+Unfortunately, computation becomes more challenging in the multivariate setting.
+FastMCD is a greedy block minimization algorithm that provides a locally optimal solution for the non-convex combinatorial optimization problem of minimizing the subsample covariance determinant.
+Due to its greedy nature, FastMCD can be trapped in local minima.
+Therefore, proper initialization is crucial, particularly when the proportion of outliers or the dimension of the data increases.
+Naive random initialization falters in these circumstances.
+To address this, \cite{hubert2012deterministic} proposed a deterministic initialization strategy called deterministic minimum covariance determinant (DetMCD) that relies on six different initializations for $\mu$ and $\Sigma$.
+This ensemble strategy outperforms random initialization in robustness when the proportion of outliers is high.